-Agencies may wish to consider conducting drug tests after issuing a conditional offer of employment.
-Under this sequence, in the event that the agency inadvertently discovers a disability, the discovery occurs at the post-offer stage.
+Agencies may wish to consider conducting drugs tests after issuing a conditional offer of employment.
+Under this sequence, in the event the agency inadvertently discovers a disability, the discovery occurs at the post-offer stage.
 If an agency uses a medication disclosure form in conjunction with a drug screen, the drug screen and use of the form must come after the conditional offer.
-If an agency uses medication disclosure forms in conjunction with drug screens, use of the form and the drug screen should follow the conditional offer.
-If an agency's contract MRO uses medication disclosure forms in conjunction with drug screens, use of the form and the drug screen should follow the conditional offer.
-(A sample medication disclosure form is included as Appendix F).
+If an agency contract MRO uses medication disclosure forms in conjunction with drug screens, use of the form and the drug screen should follow the conditional offer.
+(A sample medication disclosure form is included as Appendix F.)